Ketevan Arakhamia-Grant: Chess career

 In team chess, Arakhamia debuted at Chess Olympiad at Novi Sad in 1990, representing the USSR Ladies team as first reserve and registering a perfect 12/12 score.
-With the Soviet and then Georgian Ladies Teams, she has won nine Olympiad medals, and including two team and three individual gold medals.
+With the Soviet and then Georgian Ladies Teams, she has won nine Olympiad medals, including two team and three individual gold medals.
 She has won medals at the European Team Chess Championships; a team gold at Pula in 1997 and team silver medals in 1992 and 2005.

 Despite moving to the UK, Arakhamia continued to represent Georgia for many years, through membership of its national chess federation.
 She was the Georgian Ladies Champion in 1983, 1984 and 1990.
 In January 2008 however, she switched her registration to her adopted country.

 Post-millennium, she has won a bronze medal at the Women's European Individual Championship at Warsaw in 2001.
-She was Scottish champion jointly with Paul Motwani in 2003 (the first ever woman to achieve the honour) and has participated at the British Championship, taking the Ladies' Champion titles of 2003, 2004, 2006 and 2007.
-In 2006, she finished just a half point behind overall Championship winner Jonathan Rowson.
-She concluded with a 4½/5 finish, including a win against Nick Pert in the last round.
+She was Scottish champion jointly with Paul Motwani in 2003 (the first ever woman to achieve the honour) and has participated at the British Championship, taking the Ladies' Champion titles of 2003, 2004, 2006, and 2007.
+In 2006, she was the first woman to be second when she finished behind overall Championship winner Jonathan Rowson.
 2006 was also the year that her husband took first place in the Scottish Championship, making them the first ever husband–wife pair to win a full national championship.
-Also in 2006, at Batumi Georgia, she assisted the Australian squad by coaching their Under-10 Girls at the World Youth Chess Championship.
+Also in 2006, in Batumi, she assisted the Australian squad by coaching their Under-10 Girls at the World Youth Chess Championship.